InsomniMatt/baseline_stats/README.md

 # Baseline Stats Library
-The Baseline Stats library provides access to the Statcast API from applications written in Ruby.
+Ruby wrapper for the MLB Statcast API
+Created by Matthew Woodard

 ## Installation
 ```